Political positions of Dianne Feinstein: China

-Feinstein has criticized Beijing's missile tests near Taiwan and has called for dismantlement of missiles pointed at the island.
+Feinstein had criticized Beijing's missile tests near Taiwan and has called for dismantlement of missiles pointed at the island.
 She promoted stronger business ties between China and Taiwan over confrontation, and suggested that the U.S. patiently "use two-way trade across Taiwan Strait as a platform for more political dialogue and closer ties."

-She believes that deeper cross-strait economic integration "will one day lead to political integration and will ultimately provide the solution" to the Taiwan issue.
+She believed that deeper cross-strait economic integration "will one day lead to political integration and will ultimately provide the solution" to the Taiwan issue.

 In November 2017, in response to efforts by China to purchase tech companies based in the US, Feinstein was one of nine senators to cosponsor a bill that would broaden the federal government's ability to prevent foreign purchases of U.S. firms through increasing the strength of the Committee on Foreign Investment in the United States (CFIUS).
 The scope of the CFIUS would be expanded to allow it to review along with possibly decline smaller investments and add additional national security factors for CFIUS to consider including if information about Americans would be exposed as part of transactions or whether the deal would facilitate fraud.

 On July 27, 2018, reports surfaced that a Chinese staff member who worked as Feinstein's personal driver, gofer and liaison to the Asian-American community for 20 years, was caught reporting to China's Ministry of State Security.
 According to the reports, Feinstein was contacted by the FBI five years ago warning her about the suspected employee.
 The employee was later interviewed by authorities and forced to retire by Feinstein.
 No criminal charges were filed against the individual.